Last Updated: August 2, 2024

 What is Jordan Belfort's Net Worth

-Between 1989 and 1996, Jordan ran the financial firm Stratton Oakmont, which orchestrated pump-and-dump schemes that defrauded hundreds of millions of dollars from innocent victims.
-In 1999, the firm's co-founders, Belfort and Danny Porush, were indicted for securities fraud and money laundering.
+Between 1989 and 1996, Jordan ran the financial firm Stratton Oakmont.
+Stratton Oakmont orchestrated pump-and-dump schemes that defrauded hundreds of millions of dollars from thousands of innocent victims.
+In 1999, Belfort and his co-founder Danny Porush were indicted for securities fraud and money laundering.
 They both pleaded guilty.
 Their sentences were reduced in exchange for cooperating with prosecutors.

-As you know, Jordan's life was loosely portrayed in the 2013 film "The Wolf of Wall Street," which starred Leonardo DiCaprio and was directed by Martin Scorsese.
-One could argue that the filmmakers committed malpractice in helping solidify and glorify Jordan Belfort.
-At the very least, the filmmakers did not correctly portray the destruction Jordan's actions caused to the victims of his fraud.
-Many of his victims were modest people who could not afford to lose the money they lost.
+As you know, Jordan's life was very loosely portrayed in the 2013 film "The Wolf of Wall Street," which starred Leonardo DiCaprio and was directed by Martin Scorsese.
+One could argue that the filmmakers committed ethical malpractice in helping to solidify and glorify Jordan Belfort.
+At the very least, the filmmakers did not adequately portray the destruction Jordan and Stratton Oakmont's actions caused the actual victims of their fraud.
+Many of the victims were modest people who could not afford to lose the money they lost.
 And as if all of this wasn't bad enough, for some inexplicable reason, Belfort was given a cameo near the end of the movie, further boosting his fame and allowing him to jump-start a career as a motivational speaker.
-The 2000 movie "Boiler Room," which was loosely based on Belfort and his former financial firm Stratton Oakmont, does a much more reasonable job of showing the impact on victims of financial pump-and-dump frauds.
+The 2000 movie "Boiler Room," which was also loosely based on Belfort and Stratton Oakmont, does a much more reasonable job of showing the impact on victims of financial pump-and-dump frauds.

 Restitution